Building Phonics and Fluency Skills

 Example:

-Well (noun) – A deep hole in the ground where people get water.
+well (noun) – A deep hole in the ground where people get water.

 Example: “The bucket went down into the well to get water.”

-Well (adjective) – Feeling healthy and not sick.
+well (adjective) – Feeling healthy and not sick.

 Example: “I stayed home yesterday, but today I am well.”